Tathagat27/CODEXDRAW/README.md

 - A real-time collaborative code editor.

+- You can also Execute your code effortlessly and view its output directly on CodexDraw.

 - Participants can also share their thoughts via a real-time whiteboard.

+- Its responsive design allows it to adapt seamlessly to various screen sizes.

 # 📜 LICENSE